viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 ```

 ## Mongodb
-Time to prepare Mongodb for the API
+Time to prepare Mongodb for the API.
-I've found this awesome article: [MongoDB in a Docker container with Authentication](http://blog.bejanalex.com/2017/03/running-mongodb-in-a-docker-container-with-authentication/)

 Open `docker-compose.yml`, add
 ```yml